russHyde/mast-shiny/README.md

 - Wordcloud: Stackoverflow tags for a user
 - Homebrew statistics: Is my brew ready to bottle (fed by googlesheets data)
 - R package analysis: app for `code_as_data` project
+- Create a plot / style colourscheme from a photo
+- dupree app

 ## Things I learned